Enhancing grassland ecosystems while sustaining private, profitable ranching

 Apache Ranch is a cow/calf operation located in the heart of Grant County, south of Hyannis.
 Consisting of rolling sandhills prairie, meadows, lakes, and plentiful wildlife, Apache Ranch is owned by an absentee owner from Kansas and is part of a diversified operation.

 Tim McAbee is the manager of Apache Ranch.
 The top goal of Apache Ranch is to be profitable, which ensures the operation is and will remain sustainable.
 To accomplish this goal, Tim adjusts the operations as needed to take the best care of the land and livestock.
 The ranch operation consists of all Angus cattle with some Hereford influence and utilizes Angus and Sim-Angus bulls.
-They retain ownership of their calves through the finishing phase and will typically run calves on cornstalks in the winter before going to the feedlot.
+They retain ownership of their calves through the finishing phase and typically run them on cornstalks in the winter before sending them to the feedlot.
 Pasture calving takes place in April and May by moving heavies.
-Horses and cowdogs are relied on in the everyday work on the ranch.
-Most years Apache Ranch will raise their own replacement heifers that will then be A.I. bred.
-Cows will be summered on native grass pastures south of Mullen as well as by Lake McConaughy.
+Horses and cowdogs are relied on in everyday work on the ranch.
+Most years, Apache Ranch will raise its own replacement heifers that will then be A.I. bred.
+Cows will be summered on native grass pastures south of Mullen, as well as by Lake McConaughy.
 If the market is right, the ranch will also run stocker cattle on grass.

-Apache Ranch has a rotational grazing system in place in which livestock are moved weekly or bi-weekly depending on conditions.
-With horses and dogs, low-stress cattle movements are prioritized and accomplished.
+Apache Ranch has a rotational grazing system in place, in which livestock are moved weekly or biweekly, depending on the conditions.
+With horses and dogs, low-stress cattle handling and movement are prioritized and accomplished.
 The summer haying is contracted out, but the ranch will move all bales to the stackyards, and summer forage is planted in pivots on the ranch.

 The Mentors